xysheep/C2G/README.md

 ## Parameters
 C2G has the following hyperparameter that you can tune according to the shape of your data.
 ### function cluster_ungated
-**pre_cluster_perc** Minimum percentage of unlabeled cells that should be pre-clustered.
+**'pre_cluster_perc'** Minimum percentage of unlabeled cells that should be pre-clustered.
 Default is 0.95.

-**outlier_level** Percentage of low density cells of target populations ignored when decide whether a unlabeled cells overlaped with target populations.
+**'outlier_level'** Percentage of low density cells of target populations ignored when decide whether a unlabeled cells overlaped with target populations.
 Default is 0.05.
 ### function C2G
 **'showdetail'** Whether to show the f-score of each cell populations after each iteration.
 Default is true.
 ### function gatingTree.view_gates